cwoodruf/lifelinevm/telephony/dialogic/1.41/README.md

-= Legacy C Application =
+# Legacy C Application

 This is the original lifeline dialogic api C application.
-The basic backbone of the program is in the ansrvars.c file.
+The basic backbone of the program is in the ansrvar.c file.
 This contains the basic map of states.
 State transitions are handled via specialized C functions.
 Each state uses two
 functions: one to initiate the state - i.e. interact with